-Breakfast/snack and lunch are available for all students for the 2022-2023 year.
+Breakfast/snack and lunch are available for all students for the 2023-2024 year.
 Please visit the school website for details.
-If your student is not opting for a school snack or lunch, they should bring healthy choices for snack and lunchtime from home.
+If your student is not opting for a school snack or lunch, they should bring healthy choices for snack and lunchtime from home. drug

-It helps to have an extra pair of dry socks in the winter and change of pants, socks, and underwear for very young children who may have an accident at school.
+It helps to have an extra pair of dry socks in the winter and change of pants, socks, and underwear for very young students who may have an accident at school.